andretietz/retroauth/README.md

 [![Android Weekly](http://img.shields.io/badge/Android%20Weekly-%23163-2CB3E5.svg?style=flat)](http://androidweekly.net/issues/issue-163)
 [![Build Status](https://app.bitrise.io/app/d4189e3709bdf16d/status.svg?token=KpeuDTgCOEWgfL4RoZaVLQ&branch=master)](https://app.bitrise.io/app/d4189e3709bdf16d)

-I split the project into 3 separate ones.
+I split the project into 2 separate ones.

  * [retroauth](retroauth)
   This is the base implementation, to be used in plain java/kotlin projects.
- * [retroauth-test](retroauth-test) To simplify testing your authenticated calls in a test environment
  * [retroauth-android](retroauth-android/)
   On top of the Kotlin implementation there's the Android implementation, which uses the Android AccountManager in order to store Owners (Accounts) and their Credentials.